onflow/fcl-js/docs-generator/README.md

 - Avoid relative path linking outside of packages-docs folder to avoid docusaurus linking problems.
 Use only packages-docs relative links or absolute paths.
 - If adding an example to a jsdoc, avoid adding backticks, it will be directly embedded into typescript backticks on pages generation.
+- Don't use multiple @returns in jsdocs, they are not supported.